zama-ai/httpz-solidity/docs/getting_started/quick_start/overview.md

-# Quick Start: Build Your First FHE Smart Contract
+# Quick start tutorial: Build your first FHE smart contract

 Welcome to the world of **Fully Homomorphic Encryption (FHE)** and privacy-preserving smart contracts!
 This tutorial will guide you step-by-step through deploying your first **confidential smart contract** using Zama’s groundbreaking FHE technology.

-### What you'll zchieve
+### What you'll achieve

 In just **~20 minutes**, you’ll: